 How to enable battery percentage in iOS 16

-iOS 16 brings many new features to your iPhone, but it also brings a function that we all loved back from the dead — the battery percentage indicator.
+iOS 16 brings many new features to your iPhone, but it also brings a function, which we all loved, back from the dead — the battery percentage indicator.
 Yes, if you have an eligible iPhone running iOS 16, you can now activate the battery percentage and see precisely how much battery you have left.
 And, in this article, we will show you how to enable this old-new iOS feature.

 Unfortunately, iOS 16's battery percentage icon is not available on all iPhones running the latest version of iOS.
 On its support site, Apple has stated that the iPhone XR, iPhone 11, iPhone 12 mini, and iPhone 13 mini won’t display it.
 Sadly, the tech giant doesn't provide any explanation as to why this is the case with these models.
 So, if you have one of these iPhones, you won't see the toggle in the Battery settings.